Display your artwork

 Over a fireplace, hang one work or a group of several that take up roughly the same space as the opening below.

-A simple painting hung above a sofa should extend approximately two-thirds the sofa’s width.
+A simple painting hung above a sofa should extend approximately two-thirds of the sofa’s width.
 If your artwork is narrower, add other smaller pieces to compose a larger unit.

 Position art at eye level.
-In a dining room, that means hanging it lower than usual because viewers will be seated, in an entry or hallway, art should be hung higher between 55” and 65” from floor.
+In a dining room, that means hanging it lower than usual because viewers will be seated, in an entry or hallway, art should be hung higher between 55” and 65” from the floor.

 For multiple artworks, arrange pieces on the floor first, to get a feel for how they look on a wall as a unit.
 Or you can tape pieces of paper on the wall, cut to sizes of your art, to review possible arrangements.

 Organize around a theme.
 Use a theme – family snaps, pet pictures, etchings, or landscapes for instance – for each artwork grouping.
-Color itself can be the tie that binds a collection of diverse objects.
+Colour itself can be the tie that binds a collection of diverse objects.

 The standard guideline for spacing multiple works is to leave one to three inches between frames.
 The smaller the works, generally the less space between.
-Very diverse subject matter calls for a little more space related work, such as botanical prints, look best hung closer together.
+Very diverse subject matter calls for a little more space-related work, such as botanical prints, look best hung close together.
 When the pieces are all the same size, a grid pattern of equal spacing unifies them.

 Inducing intimacy by hanging pictures low to visually link them with furniture.
 When you position art on top of, or close to furnishings such as a chair, end table and lamp, it becomes an integral part of the overall design.